-The initial application of the abovementioned accounting standards, amendments or interpretations are not expected to have any material financial impacts to the financial statements of the Society.
+The initial application of the abovementioned pronouncements is not expected to have any material financial impacts to the financial statements of the Society.

 (b) Basis of measurement

 The financial statements of the Society have been prepared on the historical cost basis other than as disclosed in the significant accounting policies below.